+It’s time to round up your best work and enter it in the 2021 Canadian Farm Writers’ and Broadcasters’ Awards Competition.
 This annual competition represents a unique opportunity to have your work reviewed and showcased as the best Canadian‐produced agricultural communications of the year.
-Get your best stuff together and enter in one of the 14 categories.
+Get your best work together and enter in one of the 14 categories.
 The more entries and participation, the better the competition!

-1. This competition is open to any English-language written, audio or television story, as well as photography that is editorially generated and websites that are published or broadcast in English in Canada on an agricultural topic or issue between: June 1, 2018 to May 31, 2019.
+1. This competition is open to any English-language written, audio or video story, as well as photography that is editorially generated that are published or broadcast in English in Canada on an agricultural topic or issue between: January 1, 2020 to December 31, 2020.

 2. “Agriculture” refers to the production, processing and marketing of food and fiber in Canada.
 Eligible entries must cover some aspect of primary production of food, fiber and/or bio-products and/or agricultural business and/or public and private institutions that serve farmers.
 “Agriculture” DOES NOT include home gardening.
 Other entry restrictions may apply in individual category descriptions.

 a) Fill out the online form and provide two electronic copies of a published version of each entry (preferably PDF, or JPEG acceptable).
 Entries will not be accepted if in Word document format.
 One copy includes references to author’s names and publications and One that has those references blacked out.
 See “How to enter” for the list of categories that require blackout entries.

 b) If submitting multiple entries for multiple entrants, please follow the instructions on the group entry form.

 4. Employees – entries by government employees of material published in government publications or released to other media and/or entries written by employees of advertising and public relations agencies on behalf of clients doing business with farmers in Canada, are eligible where applicable.

 5. Excerpts, condensations or serializations from books are inadmissible.